DINHC/python-api-challenge/README.md

 # python-api-challenge

+There was no city with humidity over 100!

 Description: This is made to utilize a weather_api and google_api to create data sets about weather and hotel locations.